gaiakeeper/iot_dongle_platform/common/protocol/README.md

 The 1st byte is the basic message.
 * The 1st bit indicates whether the message is CALL (request) or RETURN (reply).
 * The next 2 bits indicate the method (C.R.U.D).
-CREATE means to add the given resource with the given value and DELETE to remove the given resource.
-READ means to get the value of the given resource and UPDATE means to set or change the value of the given resource with the given value.
-Therefore, CREATE and UPDATE have the given value in the message.
+   - CREATE(00) means to add the given resource with the given value.
+   - READ(01) means to get the value of the given resource.
+   - UPDATE(10) means to set or change the value of the given resource with the given value.
+   - DELETE(11) means to remove the given resource.
 * The next 1 bit indicates whether the resource ID resides in the next 4 bits only or in the next 12 bits with one more following byte.
-* The next 4 bites or one more byte are for the resource ID.
+* The next 4 bits or 12 bits with one more byte are for the resource ID.

 The next byte or more are the data (value), if needed.
-* The 1st bit indicate whether the last 7 bits are only for the data or for the length of the data.
+* The 1st bit indicates whether the last 7 bits are only for the data or for the length of the data.
 If it is 0, the last 7 bits are unsigned integer value from 0 to 127.
 * The next 1 bit (only if the 1st bit is 1) indicates whether the last 6 bits are the length of the data or the 14 bits with one more following byte are the length of the data.
 * The data can be in the given length of bytes (only if the 1st bit is 1).